Fieldwise

 Role

-User Research
+UX Research

 Diagram summarizing the precision agriculture process: acquire data, analyze, define smart actions, implement interventions, measure impact for improved yield, reduced input usage, and enhanced field homogeneity.